Are There Any Legal Options For Shiv Sena-Cong-NCP in Maharashtra?

 The only other way to get the court involved is perhaps to ensure that a floor test is conducted in time.
 In previous cases, in Karnataka and Goa, the Supreme Court had ordered floor tests within 24-48 hours, reducing the time given to the parties staking a claim to ensure that there is no horse trading.

 If the Supreme Court is persuaded to get involved, at best, one could see them ordering a floor test at a sooner time, given the Fadnavis-Ajit Pawar combine claims to have the support of over 170 MLAs already.
-The way in which MLAs would then vote would indicate whether the 54 NCP MLAs actually supported the new government, or whether there was a split or a merger.
+The way in which MLAs would then vote would indicate whether the 54 NCP MLAs actually supported the new government, or whether there was a merger.